Miss New York, NIa Franklin,

 reigning Miss America 2019.

-While no official date has yet been announced, keep it here for more details including leading contestants, co-hosts, celebrity judges, and the announcement of a brand new Miss America at the 93rd annual Miss America beauty pageant.
+Meanwhile, keep it here for more details including the leading contestants, co-hosts, celebrity judges, and the announcement of a brand new Miss America at the 93rd annual beauty pageant.

 Miss America 2018-2019 rewind

 The 2018 pageant was a landmark, famous for what it didn't include -- the traditional swimsuit competition -- while spicing it up with plenty of controversy.